-- Apply Efudix as advised by your doctor.
+- Apply Efudix to the affected skin as advised by your doctor.

-- Using a non-metal applicator, cotton bud or a rubber glove; apply a thin layer of Efudix to the affected areas of your skin.
+- Use a non-metal applicator, cotton bud or a rubber glove to apply a thin film of Efudix, smoothing it gently onto your affected skin.
 Do not use too much cream.

 - Be very careful not to allow Efudix to come into contact with mucous membranes, such as eyes, eyelids, nostrils and lips.

 - Do not apply to broken skin or open cuts as it is may be absorbed into the bloodstream and may cause side effects.

 - Wash your hands carefully and thoroughly immediately after using Efudix.